-I.D.2.d) security and safety measures appropriate to the participating site; and, (Core)

-- I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core) - I.D.4.a) There should be patients of all ages and both sexes, including obstetric patients, with a wide range of genetic disorders and disorders with a genetic component.
-(Core) - I.D.4.a).(1) This must include at least 300 different patients or families per resident in a two-year period.
-(Core) - I.D.4.a).(2) Patients and families must be seen in both outpatient and inpatient settings.
+(Core) - I.D.4.a) There must be a volume and variety of patients to ensure that residents gain experience in the full range of nuclear medicine/molecular imaging procedures and interpretations.
 (Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
 (Core) - I.E.1.
 The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
 (Core)